 (Pricing updated: March 2022)

 I had the unique pleasure of visiting Discovery Cove and experiencing the Dolphin Swim program in early March of 2017.
 I had longed to visit this beautiful day resort for some time, and was curious to know if it was all I anticipated it to be.
 It was all that and more.
 I now understand why it is one of the top Orlando attractions, next to Walt Disney World, of course.

-Discovery Cove is expensive– prices (including a dolphin swim) start at $212 tax included (as of July 2018) and fluctuate upwards during peak travel periods.
-However, you can add 2 or 3 visits to Seaworld, Aquatica, Busch Gardens or Adventure Island for $20 per visit ($40 for 2, $60 for 3 visits).
+Discovery Cove is expensive– prices (including a dolphin swim) start at $265.19 tax included (as of March 2022) and fluctuate upwards during peak travel periods.
+However, you can add 2 or 3 visits to Seaworld, Aquatica, and Busch Gardens for $20 + tax per visit ($40 + tax for SeaWorld and Aquatica or $60 + tax for SeaWorld, Aquatica and Busch Gardens Tampa Bay).
 If you decide to go to Discovery Cove, make your decision before you purchase tickets to SeaWorld, Aquatica or Busch Gardens, and make sure you give yourself the whole day for this gem — you will get your money’s worth.
-(Prior to July 2018, prices to Discovery Cove were about $40 higher than current prices, but the cost included 14-day unlimited admission to SeaWorld and Aquatica, with Busch Gardens available for an additional $25.)

 It is hard to come by discounts for Discovery Cove, although you can check here for any discounts or tickets deals that we know are available.

 What will you get for the price of your ticket with the Dolphin Swim Program?

 - Breakfast and lunch – Discovery Cove has it’s own counter service restaurant with indoor and outdoor seating, and there are select hot entrees available as well as grab and go style side dishes and desserts.
 Vegan, dairy free and gluten free menus are available upon request.
 View menu and meal info here.